-- Construction of the new 60,000 square foot warehouse within the existing maritime terminal concluded in the first quarter of 2021. - In 2021 final design of both the reconstruction of Smith Blvd and the reconstruction of the marine terminal are expected to be complete in preparation of construction bid. - The Port will finalize plans to make repairs and upgrades to the Port's oldest marine terminal building, Shed 1, to accommodate increased timber and paper pulp cargo at the Port.
+- Bidding for construction and the construction work on both the reconstruction of Smith Blvd and the reconstruction of the marine terminal are expected to begin in 2022. - The Port will finalize plans to make repairs and upgrades to the Port's oldest marine terminal building, Shed 1, to accommodate increased timber and paper pulp cargo at the Port.
 This is based on a feasibility review that was conducted in 2020 to consider repairs versus demolition of the structure. - Federal and state funding opportunities will continue to be pursued to address not only existing infrastructure needs but also to develop new infrastructure in response to emerging trends within the maritime and transportation logistics industries.